jimmo/micropython/docs/library/ctypes.rst

-:mod:`uctypes` -- access binary data in a structured way
+:mod:`ctypes` -- access binary data in a structured way
 ========================================================

-.. module:: uctypes
+.. module:: ctypes
    :synopsis: access binary data in a structured way

 This module implements "foreign data interface" for MicroPython.
 The idea